smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 - Because each macro expands to an expression, a semi-colon is necessary to treat each invocation as a statement (as shown in the `main` function of Listing B).
-This need is not a limitation imposed by the macros presented, but rather a C++ requirement to change any function-call expression to a statement.
+This need is not a limitation imposed by the macros develop, but a C++ requirement to change any function-call expression to a statement.

 {% include bookmark.html id="4" %}

 ### 4.&nbsp;&nbsp; Modularizing the macros

 The eight macros at the link included in the caption of Listing B can be modularized so as to increase reuse among the macros.
 Listing C shows the result of modularization.
-I recommend using the modularized macros, instead of the initial macros in Listing B.

 The following points are worth noting about the modularized macros:

 - The modularization is possible because the macros expand to expressions instead of statements.